 “But I’ve seen so many products that claim to have both AHAs and BHAs in them.
 How do you figure that happens if what you’re saying is true?”

-The simple answer is that the mix of AHAs and BHAs in those products have been specially formulated to prevent irritation.
-It's not safe to mix them on your own—leave it to the chemists.
+The simple answer is that the mix of AHAs and BHAs in those products has been specially formulated to prevent irritation.
+It’s not safe to mix them on your own—leave it to the chemists.